Tricky-Tactics/Tricky-Tactics.github.io/content/posts/stats/Tricksters/index.md

 ### Base Ability - Hay Armor

-Passive! +25% defense against enemies within 3 tiles.
+Passive! +25% Defense against enemies in range.

 ### Trick 1 - Thick Hay

-Passive! +25% more defense.
+Passive! +25% more Defense.

 ### Trick 2 - Big Shovel

-Attacks hit a small area.
+Attacks hit a Small Area.

-### Trick 3 - personal space
+### Trick 3 - Personal Space

 GO!
 Deal 50 DMG and push 1 to opponents in an area in front.